- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-ETF performance can vary, and past performance is not indicative of future results.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
-Market share and AUM data are subject to change.
+This information is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Data accuracy and completeness are subject to the availability and reliability of the sources.

 AI Summarization is directionally correct and might not be accurate.